exlunaproject/catarinka/README.md

 ## Directories

-* `/lualib` - Catarinka Lua Library source
+ * `/docs_lua` - Documentation about the library's functions and classes
- * `/docs` - Documentation about the library's functions and classes
+ * `/docs_pascal` - Documentation about the library's functions and classes
-* `/src` - a set of visual and non-visual components, and methods for Pascal/Delphi
+* `/src` - Catarinka Lua Library source

 ## Pascal Components

- This kit includes the following components:
+Catarinka includes a set of visual and non-visual components, and methods for Pascal/Delphi.
+The kit includes the following components:

 * `TCatActiveScript` - Improved ActiveScript library based on code by Serhiy Perevoznyk.
 * `TCatChromium` - A web browser component built on top of WACEF3/DCEF3.